Ave44/Portfolio/ReactMusicService/README.md

   - [Routes](#Routes)

 # Frontend
+- App store is created according to the *Ducks* pattern.
+- All forms are created with *Formik* and validated with *Yup*
-App is fully translated into two languages, English and Russian.
+- App is fully translated into two languages, English and Russian.
-App styles are written entierly in scss, and every view is responsive with plenty of various cool hover effects.
+- App styles are written entierly in scss, and every view is responsive with plenty of various cool hover effects.

 <h2 id="Dependencies-Frontend">Dependencies</h2>